Successful generative AI examples worth noting

 What is generative AI?
 Everything you need to know

 Generative AI examples show success in many industries

 Pharmaceuticals.
 Pharmaceutical companies -- including Amgen, Insilico Medicine and others -- and academic researchers are working with generative AI in areas such as designing proteins for medicines.
 Predicting the folding of proteins has been an enormous challenge for geneticists and pharmaceutical developers for decades.
 GANs are increasing researchers' abilities to understand and use protein synthesis.

 Genetics research.
 AI is also contributing to genetics research.
-Geneticists are learning to understand gene expression -- how specific genes and combinations of genes get turned on and off -- and what genes do when they are active.
+Geneticists are learning to understand gene expression -- how specific genes and combinations of genes get turned on and off -- and what genes do when they're active.
 AI is also helping researchers predict how a gene expression will change in response to specific changes in the genes.
 This shows enormous promise for the development of gene therapies.
 It also optimizes treatments by predicting which medicines a person's genetics will best respond to.

 Manufacturing.
 In manufacturing, Autodesk, Creo and other products use generative AI to design physical objects.
 In some cases, they also create those objects through 3D printing or computer-controlled machining and additive manufacturing.
 Generative AI can create machine parts and sub-assemblies of larger objects, for example, and can sometimes optimize designs for the following aspects of the manufacturing process: materials efficiency (minimizing waste), simplicity (fewest parts) and speed of production.

-Other forward-looking generative AI examples
+Other applications of generative AI across industries